 Professional learning and development

-The Ministry has also offered a professional learning and development fund of $500,000 a year from 1 July 2020 to fund a pilot teacher aide learning and development fund.
+The Ministry has also included a professional learning and development fund of $500,000 a year from 1 July 2020 to fund a pilot teacher aide learning and development fund.

-The offer also includes a commitment to immediate work on the administration and kaiārahi pay equity claims, but no deadline for its completion.
+The settlement also includes a commitment to immediate work on the administration and kaiārahi pay equity claims, but no deadline for its completion.